Free service - Available Monday to Friday from 9am until 7pm

 Energy rates are charged per kilowatt hour kWh.
 The actual cost of a kWh or unit of gas can vary enormously, depending on your supplier.
 Energy rates can rise and fall depending on the cost of wholesale energy.
 Which is why many consumers choose fixed rate tariffs to insulate themselves from rising energy costs.
 These rates are just one component of your gas bill.
 The rest is made up of a “standing charge”.
 This charge reflects the energy supplier’s operational costs as well as the fee they charge to the gas transporter to use their network.

 Are your energy rates too expensive?

-The unfortunate truth is that unless you’re changing suppliers or tariffs regularly, even if you accurately log your gas meter readings, you could be paying too much for your gas.
+The unfortunate truth is that unless you’re switching energy suppliers or tariffs regularly, even if you accurately log your gas meter readings, you could be paying too much for your gas.
 The same goes for your electricity.